 Although other forms of meningitis (usually viral) exist, there are no vaccines for these.
 Local papers normally report localised outbreaks.
 A severe headache and fever should make you run to a doctor immediately.

-Rabies is carried by all warm-blooded mammals (beware the village dogs and small monkeys that are used to being fed in the parks) and is passed on to humans through a bite, scratch or even a lick.
+Rabies is carried by all warm-blooded mammals (beware the village dogs and small monkeys that are used to being fed in the parks) and is passed on to humans through a bite, scratch or even a lick over even the smallest abrasion or insect bite.
 You must always assume any animal is rabid as they can often look well but can still be infectious.
 Have a low threshold for seeking medical help as soon as possible after any potential exposure.
 Meanwhile, scrub the area that has been contaminated by animal saliva with soap under a running tap or while pouring water from a jug for a good 10–15 minutes.
 The source of the water is not important at this stage, but if you do have antiseptic to hand then put this on afterwards.
 The soap helps stop the rabies virus entering the body and along with an antiseptic will guard against wound infections, including tetanus.

 Pre-exposure vaccination for rabies is ideally advised for everyone, but is particularly important if you intend to have contact with animals and/or are likely to be more than 24 hours away from medical help.
 Ideally three doses should be taken over a minimum of 21 days, although there is now an accelerated course given on days 0, 3 and 7, with a booster at a year if time is short.
 The more pre-exposure doses of vaccine you have, the less post-exposure treatment you will need.
 If you are bitten, scratched or licked by any mammal, then post-exposure prophylaxis should be given as soon as possible, though it is never too late to seek help, as the incubation period for rabies can be very long.
 Those who have not been immunised before will need a four to five doses of rabies vaccine given over 21–28 days and may also be advised to have a product called Rabies Immunoglobulin (RIG), either human or horse.
 The RIG is injected round the wound to try and neutralise any rabies virus present and is a pivotal part of the treatment if you have not had pre-exposure vaccine.
 RIG is expensive and is often not readily available as there is a global shortage, so it is important to insist on getting to a place that has it.
 Another reason for having good insurance.